SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Should I re-record this video?
 :::
 ::: bad
-Figure: Bad example - The concept and challenge haven't been explained yet, making it confusing
+Figure: Bad example - The context and challenge haven't been explained yet, making it confusing
 :::

-Instead they need to slowly zoom in by explaining the concept, then the challenge, then the core question.
+Instead they need to slowly zoom in by explaining the context, then the challenge, then the core question.

 ::: greybox
 I'm editing the video on zooming in and out.